Owen Hindle

 Owen Hindle (born 14 March 1940) is an English chess FIDE Master and a Chess Olympiad individual bronze medal winner (1964).

 Biography

 Owen Hindle was one of England's leading chess players in the 1960s.
+He was British Lightning Chess champion in 1965 and represented his country on numerous occasions.

 He played in the British Chess Championship several times.
-In this tournament, Owen Hindle achieved the best result in 1963, in Bath, when he shared 4th and 5th place (Jonathan Penrose won the tournament).
+In this tournament, Owen Hindle achieved the best result in 1964, in Whitby, when he shared 2nd place (Michael Haygarth won the tournament).
 Owen Hindle also regularly participated in the Hastings International Chess Congress tournaments, where in 1965 he beat Svetozar Gligorić, one of the strongest grandmasters at the time.
 In 1967, in Vrnjačka Banja, he participated in the World Chess Championship Zonal Tournament.

 Owen Hindle played for England in the Chess Olympiads: